Best Apps for Learning Mandarin Chinese

 Speechling is a nonprofit app that focuses on speaking, with emphasis on common, practical phrases.

-First, you’ll listen to native audio and then you’ll repeat it back in a recording.
+First, you’ll listen to native audio and then you’ll record your own.
 Within 24 hours, a coach will analyze your recording for pronunciation, rhythm and intonation, as well as other aspects like word choice and grammar.

-Aside from this, the app contains a variety of language activities to improve your Chinese conversational skills: Dictation Practice, Listening Practice, Flashcards, Fill in the Blank and an Audio Dictionary.
+Aside from this, Speechling contains a variety of language activities to improve your Chinese conversation skills: Dictation Practice, Listening Practice, Flashcards, Fill in the Blank and an Audio Dictionary.

 All of these are packed with thousands of common sentences voiced by professional native-speaking actors.